jenkinsci/sge-cloud-plugin/README.md

 * Name `SGE_ROOT` value `/path/to/sge`
 * Name `SGE_BIN` value `/path/to/sge/bin/linux-x64`

-There are various other [ways to add environment variables](http://stackoverflow.com/questions/5818403/jenkins-hudson-environment-variables/), but this always works.
+There are various other [ways to add environment variables](http://stackoverflow.com/questions/5818403/jenkins-hudson-environment-variables/), but the above method always works.

 # Usage